d3sformal/debug-infra-gentests/sandbox/02-ipc/llcap-server/README.md

 1. The number of arguments (denoted `n`)
 2. `n` numbers corresponding to the values in the [llvm-pass/src/typeids.h](../../01-llvm-ir/llvm-pass/src/typeids.h) file (specifically the underlying values of the `LlcapSizeType` enum)

+Throughout the project, we use the terms **function** and **module** ID.
+The function ID and module ID pair serves as a **unique** identifier of a function (function UID).
+Most of the instrumentation and processing refer to the UID in its raw form - a pair of 32-bit unsigned integers.

 ##### Recorded argument packets' directory

 The argument packets (one set of arguments used to call an instrumented function) recorded by `llcap-server` are saved in the specified `out-dir` directory when performing argument capture.